hossainmdawlad/wooplugin/README.md

 9. We appreciate making that uploading a file system using VueJs.

 10. Target filesystem could be AWS, Google Drive, or any other cloud storage service you are familiar with.

+## Project Status within now
+1. When you install and activate the plugin, you will see a menu item on admin menu named **"Woops"**.
+2. In the Woops page you can choose one woocommerce product and and one targeted page.
+The targeted page is upload video page.
+3. Then go to the targeted page and choose page template named **"Video Upload Template"**, and update it.
+4. Now you can order products.
+But only if you order the chosen product, then after placing the order on the thank you page it will show targeted page to navigate.
+On that page you will see a file upload form.

+*Didn't go for farther, as I am sick.*
+*Thank you.*